forcepusher/forcepusher/README.md

 Put `Thoughts and responses MUST be terse and short.` in a rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Quantize your vision .mmproj files to Q8_0 so you don't have to blind the model completely.
-Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
+Don't use uncensored/abliterated crap, every bit of KL divergence makes a huge difference.
 Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.
 When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.
 Use OpenAI-compatible API to connect to LM Studio.
 Best open-source agentic IDE atm seems to be https://zed.dev/